The system can be used with any common inverted microscope used for ICSI, with or without heated glass stage, brand and /or model.

 For any further information and support, you can check our instructions and technical manual.
 You can request any time a Demo or a Free trial.
 We will be happy to assist you.

-To further assist the user in selecting the best sperm, we have included an extra feature in the program simultaneously with the motility analysis.
+To further assist the user in sperm selection, we have included an extra feature in the program, simultaneously with the motility analysis.
 In addition to the colored circle (target) that appears on the computer screen, there is one more piece of information on the selected spermatozoa, including a preliminary morphology analysis.

-The Sperm Tracer uses a sophisticated deep neural network architecture with high complexity algorithms, which track, detect and generate motility and morphology ranking for the sperm analyzed, in real-time, when compared to the reference baseline from multiple samples database and statistical analysis of each given semen sample.
+The Sperm Tracer uses a sophisticated deep neural network architecture with high complexity algorithms, which track, detect, and generate motility and morphology ranking for the sperm analyzed, in real-time, when compared to the reference baseline from a multiple-sample database and statistical analysis of each given semen sample.

-The motility analysis includes four different kinetics patterns.
-The best spermatozoa, at the moment the user ranks, are immediately cycled and displayed on the screen.
-Based on the 4 different colors you can decide which sperm is the best for selection and ICSI.
+The motility analysis includes several different kinetic patterns.
+The spermatozoa, at the moment the user ranks, are immediately cycled and displayed on the screen.
+Based on the 4 different colors, you can decide which sperm to select for ICSI.

-In cases with immotile or with finely twitching movement embryologists can use the morphological option analysis.
-The morphology analysis includes a ranking system with different confidence levels representing the best or worst spermatozoa to use.
-In the horizontal gradient color bar, the green color represents the most suitable sperm to use and the red color specifies what should be avoided.
+In cases with immotile or with finely twitching movement, the embryologists can use only the morphological option analysis.
+The morphology analysis includes a ranking system with different confidence levels representing the high or low quality spermatozoa to use.
+In the horizontal gradient color bar, green indicates higher-quality spermatozoa, while red denotes those of lower quality.

 Finally, there is the analysis option that includes both kinematics patterns and the morphology of the immobilized spermatozoa.
 The total score for the convenience of the embryologists is shown as a horizontal gradient color bar.
-Red identifies poor sperm while green is a suitable sperm for ICSI.
+Red indicates poor-quality sperm, while green represents higher-quality sperm.
 This allows an embryologist to rapidly decide whether or not the analyzed sperm should be selected for ICSI.

 Please contact us for more details.

-The algorithm cannot guarantee higher rates of fertilization, embryo quality or increased pregnancy rates since there are many other factors that may affect the above such as the ICSI technique, the quality of the oocytes, the culture media, the suboptimal laboratory conditions and many other factors related to the patients.
+The algorithm cannot guarantee better sperm detection, higher rates of fertilization, embryo quality, or increased pregnancy rates since many other factors may affect the above, such as the ICSI technique, the quality of the oocytes, the culture media, the suboptimal laboratory conditions, and many other factors related to the patients.
 The system doesn’t make decisions of diagnostic or therapeutic nature.
-It doesn’t detect or diagnose diseases, nor does it make any decisions as a Clinical Support Software (CDS).
+It doesn’t detect or diagnose diseases, nor does it make any decisions as a Clinical Decision Support Software (CDS).

-To avoid doubt, Sperm Tracer technology has not yet obtained any regulatory approvals, including FDA and/or CE approval and the Sperm Tracer has been created for educational and training purposes only.
-The system can store data and the software does not drive or influence the use of a medical device or user.
-The analysis services carried out by Sperm Tracer algorithms are exclusively intended to be interpreted by embryologists and/or qualified/certified health professionals and only for educational or training purposes.
+To avoid doubt, Sperm Tracer technology has not yet obtained any regulatory approvals, including FDA and/or CE approval, and the Sperm Tracer has been created for research and training purposes only.
+The system can store data temporarily, and the software does not drive or influence the use of a medical device or user.
+The analysis services carried out by Sperm Tracer algorithms are exclusively intended to be interpreted by embryologists and/or qualified/certified health professionals, and for research and educational purposes only.

-The result obtained by this analysis and the information that could be derived from it, cannot be considered in any case as a substitute of medical counselling or treatment by a trained professional and it does not represent itself as a medical enquiry.
-We recommend you to consult your physician for medical testing & counselling upon reception of your results.
+The result obtained by this analysis and the information that could be derived from it cannot be considered in any case as a substitute of medical counselling or treatment by a trained professional, and it does not represent itself as a medical enquiry.
+We recommend you to consult your physician for medical testing & counselling upon receipt of your results.
 Any result should be interpreted in the context of all available clinical findings, within the general context of a medical enquiry, which must be conducted by genetic diagnosis and/or clinical trained professionals.

 Data security is the practice of protecting digital information from unauthorized access, corruption, or theft throughout its entire lifecycle.
 ReproScientifics recognizes the importance of protecting and ensuring the integrity of Users’ Confidential Information and Personal Data.

-Sperm Tracer is an additional tool that can be used in fertility clinics for improving their outcomes.
+Sperm Tracer is an additional tool that can be used in fertility clinics by leveraging Artificial intelligence technology in sperm selection.
 As the analysis of sperm parameters is the primary approach for identifying and diagnosing male infertility, semen analysis and sperm selection during ICSI are particularly important since it defines fertility status and potential, as well as the course of assisted reproduction.

-With our deep learning-based method the sperm to be used for ICSI is not destroyed.
+With our deep learning-based method, the sperm to be used for ICSI is not destroyed.
 We use complicated algorithms that combine motility kinematics patterns, morphological features, and experimental algorithms to indirectly assess the DNA integrity.
-So, for the first time, embryologists have the opportunity to use their experience and skills together with the help of artificial intelligence, to select the best sperm for their patients in real time while the technology can improve the overall results.
+So, for the first time, embryologists have the opportunity to use their experience and skills together with the help of artificial intelligence to select spermatozoa for their patients in real time, while this technology may improve the overall results.